precice/tutorials/perpendicular-flap/README.md

 Reasons for the differences:

 * The CalculiX adapter only supports linear finite elements (deal.II uses 4th order, FEniCS 2nd order).
-* SU2 models a compressible fluid, OpenFOAM and SU2 an incompressible one.
+* SU2 models a compressible fluid, OpenFOAM and Nutils an incompressible one.